Council Owned Entities

 Advisory function

-Advises the Shareholder on strategic matters, including reserved issues, without making decisions.
+They advises the Shareholder on strategic matters, including reserved matters, without making decisions.

 Endorsements